GSMcNamara/Wordpress-Counterespionage-Firewall/counterespionage-firewall/readme.txt

 * Wget in its default configuration
 * HTTP methods other than GET, POST, and HEAD
 * Proxy probing

-Feedback is greatly appreciated as we continue to shape Floodspark and expand what it can do.
-Email us anytime - gs@floodspark.com.

-Stay up to date with developments in the Floodspark portfolio: [http://floodspark.com/uptodate.html](http://floodspark.com/uptodate.html)

 == Frequently Asked Questions ==